Wednesday, July 28, 2021

 Monday, July 19, 2021

-Record number of LGBT athletes set to compete at the Tokyo Olympics
+Record number of LGBTQ athletes set to compete at the Tokyo Olympics

-The number of publicly out LGBT athletes in Tokyo is greater than the number athletes who have participated in all of the previous Summer Olympic Games combined while publicly out.
+The number of publicly out LGBTQ athletes in Tokyo is greater than the number athletes who have participated in all of the previous Summer Olympic Games combined while publicly out.

 Some athletes like Sue Bird (basketball), Tom Daley and Anton Down-Jenkings (diving), Isadora Cerullo (rugby), Amandine Buchard (judo), Tom Bosworth (track and field), Ari-Pekka Liukkonen (swimming), Megan RapinoeMagda Eriksson and Erin McLeod (soccer), and Astrid Guyart (fencing), and many more.